-The fall 2015 Regular Decision application deadline is Thursday, January 10 for both BFA and MFA applicants.
+The fall Regular Decision application deadline is Thursday, January 15, for BFA and January 10 for MFA applicants.
 Materials should be submitted online by that date.
-BFA Early Action applicants should submit applications by November 15.
+BFA Early Action applicants should submit applications by November 1.

 The application fee is $50 + a small fee in